Cantera/cantera-website/pages/science/reactors/reactors.rst

   which all states are predefined and never change from their initial values.
   Typically, it represents a vessel to define temperature and composition of a stream of mass flowing into a reactor, or the ambient fluid surrounding the reactor network.
-Besides, the fluid flow finally finally exiting a reactor network has to flow into a reservoir.
+Besides, the fluid flow finally exiting a reactor network has to flow into a reservoir.
 In the latter case, the state of the reservoir (except pressure) is irrelevant.